-I was creating the Mother's Day index when I realized that I had this recipe for Homemade Pancakes buried in a post with some other recipe ideas.
+I was creating the Mother's Day index when I realized that I had this recipe for Pancakes buried in a post with some other recipe ideas.
 Now that won't do will it?!

-Homemade Pancakes taste SO much better than the box mix and they're really not that much more labor intensive.
+Making this favorite breakfast food from scratch taste SO much better than the box mix and they're really not that much more labor intensive.
 In fact, the first time I even made pancakes from a box mix was in my adult life when the kids were small.
 I bought it thinking that I could save some time.

-All you need to make these pancakes are flour, baking powder, salt, sugar, eggs, milk and oil.
+All you need to make your own pancake mix is flour, baking powder, salt, sugar, eggs, milk and oil.
 Well, I also like to add a bit of vanilla extract in them too.

-These Homemade Pancakes are perfect for any breakfast or brunch and also freeze well so you can heat them up for a quick, on-the-go weekday breakfast.
+These pancakes made from scratch are perfect for any breakfast or brunch and taste so much better than pancake mix.
+They also freeze well so you can heat them up for a quick, on-the-go weekday breakfast.
 They're so light and fluffy too. ~Enjoy!

-Sign up for my weekly newsletter to get the latest recipes and receive a FREE eBook!
+Sign up for my weekly newsletter to get and receive a FREE eBook!

 - Whisk all of the ingredients together in a bowl until smooth.

 - Heat your frying pan or griddle over medium heat.
 When you sprinkle a few flecks of water on your pan and the water 'dances' or jumps off the pan, then you know the pan is hot enough to cook on.
-Spray the pan with cooking spray (or you can use butter) and pour about 1/4 cup of the batter onto the pan.
+Spray the pan with cooking spray (or you can use butter) and pour about ¼ cup of the batter onto the pan.